Cannabis Laws in Missouri

 1–7 days

-The most common pre-employment test in Missouri is the urine test, which can detect THC metabolites for up to 30 days in regular users.
+The most common pre-employment test is the urine test, which can detect THC metabolites for up to 30 days in regular users.
 See: How long does THC stay in urine?

 Other States